 - 1. Dogs must be a minimum of 15 Months old - 2.
 Registered Multi Breed teams can only be entered in a Multi-breed sanctioned Event. - 3.
 A minimum of four dogs and four handlers and a maximum of six dogs and six handlers may be listed. - 4.
 A Box Loader. - 5.
 Teams may have other members of their team in the ring to help them with jobs such as ball collecting, video of the line etc. At no time may these extra members interfere with the Judges or the opposing team.
 If they do the Judge has every right to ask them to leave the ring. - 6.
 Dogs can be from different teams, they do not have to belong to the team name entered. - 7.
-Four different breeds need to be used for each heat, IE. 1 Border Collie, 1 Jack Russell, 1 Cocker Spaniel and 1 Crossbreed.
-You cannot use 2 of the same breeds in the heat but can list 2 of same breed on the UKFL© Official Timesheet. - 8.
-Multi Breed teams will earn UKFL© points, are eligible for placement and Multibreed records at a UKFL Multibreed event - 9.
-All Multibreed teams fastest time of the Event will be record on the UKFL© Multibreed League List. - 10.
+Four different breeds need to be used for each heat, i.e. 1 Border Collie, 1 Jack Russell, 1 Cocker Spaniel and 1 Crossbreed.
+You cannot use 2 of the same breeds in the heat but can list 2 of the same breeds on the UKFL© Official Timesheet. - 8.
+Multi Breed teams will be eligible for UKFL© points, placings and Multibreed records at a UKFL© Multibreed event - 9.
+All Multi breed teams fastest time of the Event will be recorded on the UKFL© Multibreed League List. - 10.
 No UKFL© League Record can be gained in Multibreed sanctioned racing. - 11.
-A UKFL© Mulitbreed League time will remain on the League list for a period of 12 months.
-If after the 12 months no new times have been gained by the team, that team name will be removed from the League list until they achieve a new Multibreed League time
+A UKFL© Multi Breed League time will remain on the League list for a period of 12 months.
+If after the 12 months no new times have been gained by the team, that team name will be removed from the League list until they achieve a new Multi Breed League time.